Spain or Portugal? which Iberian country is the best destination?

 • you are looking for a unique culture that helped change the world

-The good thing about choosing between Portugal and Spain is that you can’t really go wrong.
+The good thing about choosing between Portugal and Spain is that you can’t go wrong.
 In many aspects, you are choosing if you want a good thing or a very good thing.
-You are bound to have a great time in the Iberian Peninsula.
+You are bound to have a great time on the Iberian Peninsula.

 Pin for later